 Update 3/10/2021: Animal Victory has been informed that Kyles has an arraignment scheduled on 4/21/21 for his five charges of Failure to provide food, water, and shelter, Improper disposal of a dead animal, Failure to vaccinate, Failure to get a license, Cruelty to dog/cat

 Update 2/11/2021: Animal Victory has been in contact with prosecuting attorney Katriesa Crummie, and we have confirmed that she has received the petition.
 We are awaiting information about the upcoming court date and the petition will be updated with that information as soon as Animal Victory receives it.

-Update 2/5/2021: Find the five charges/citations which Marcus Kyles is facing for Tazi’s death at this link.
+Update 2/5/2021: Find the five charges/citations that Marcus Kyles is facing for Tazi’s death below.

 Update 01/29/2020: Marcus Kyles’ arraignment was on December 16, 2020.
 Today we sent 25,573 signatures along with our letter of intent to City of Mobile Animal Control director Corrie Hoium, Chief Lawrence Battiste, Mobile Police Department, Mayor Stimpson to get more answers.
 Read our letter here.
 No one at any of these offices has given us the courtesy of a reply or answer to any of our letters to date.

 Update 12/11/2020: Today we sent 25,411 signatures to the City of Mobile Animal Control director Corrie Hoium.
 Read our letter here.

 Marcus Kyles has been investigated and charged.

 Update 11/30/2020: Today we sent our third letter and 23,980 signatures to Mayor Stimpson, Chief Lawrence Battiste, and the Mobile County Animal Control Advisory Board.
 Read our letters here and here.